Skip to main content

 3. Enable subtotals

-4. Include project totals and grand total
+4. Include grand total

-5. Export as XLSX for presentation
+5. Export as XLSX

 #Monthly Invoice Backup